DoubleDrup/Autocad-Plugin-Templates/tutorial.md

    ]
 }
 ```
-As you can see, there is a new symbol, but also a `sources` section.
-This is a list where we can add conditions to specific sources (folders) in our project.
-By default, we are working in the project folder, but we can also target specific folders using a `source`.
-We now just want to remove a file conditionally from the main source, so we add a `modifiers` list where we add the `condition` and what we want to `exclude` if this condition is true.
+Notice the new symbol, but also a `sources` section.
+This is a list where you can add conditions to specific sources (folders) in our project.
+By default, you work in the project folder, but you can also target specific folders using a `source`.

+For now, you just want to remove a file conditionally from the main source, so you add a `modifiers` list with a `condition`.
+The result of the condition is to `exclude` the `debug.dwg`.
 You can discover more about `sources` and in the [reference guide](https://github.com/dotnet/templating/wiki/Reference-for-template.json).

-When you now, after reinstalling, open a new solution in you IDE, you will see an option in the "Advanced Settings" section that has our new checkbox.
+When you now, after reinstalling, create a new solution in you IDE, there is an option in the "Advanced Settings" section that has our new checkbox.

 ### Adding conditional pieces of code

-Having a just a checkbox and then removing a file is nice, but it is not enough: we still need to add some code to make it work.
+Having a just a checkbox and then removing a file is nice, but it is not enough: you still need to add 2 pieces of code to make it work.
 Let's dive in:

-- Updating the launch settings
+1. Updating the launch settings

-   In order to start this new drawing file, we want to add it to the `commandLineArgs` in the `launchSettings`, but only when `includeStartUpDrawing` is set to true.
-We have a weird syntax that is specific for templates and on top of that depend on the file that you are working on. [here](https://github.com/dotnet/templating/wiki/Conditional-processing-and-comment-syntax) is a guide for conditionally formatting your templates with various file types.
-We just want to have an if-else statement that starts AutoCAD either with or without the `debug.dwg`:
+   In order to start this new drawing file, you want to add it to the `commandLineArgs` in the `launchSettings`, but only when `includeStartUpDrawing` is set to true.
+This is where it gets weird: you have to use syntax that is specific for templates and on top of that depends on the file that you are working on. [here](https://github.com/dotnet/templating/wiki/Conditional-processing-and-comment-syntax) is a guide for conditionally formatting your templates with various file types.
+Implement an if-else statement that starts AutoCAD either with or without the `debug.dwg`:
    ```json
    {
      "profiles": {